SophieU/SophieU/source/about/index.md

 AccessLint:Find accessibility issues in your pull requests Travis CI:Test and deploy with confidence
-Buddy: One-click delivery automation for Web Developers
+Buddy: One-click delivery automation for Web Developers Percy:Continuous visual testing and reviews for web apps